Winter on the East Coast can be a mixed bag of sleet, snow, rain, and dreary gray days. I’m ready for spring – a perfect time for a green clean.

 I hear you.
 You live in a noisy, sometimes smelly, city.
 You can’t or don’t want to open the window.
 For that fresh smell that’s natural, here are some options.

 - Baking soda.
 It works wonders to absorb smells.
 Keep a box in the fridge, in closets, and cabinets.
-Sprinkle on rugs and in waste bins, vacuum bags and kitty litter boxes.
+Sprinkle on rugs and in waste bins, and vacuum bags.

 - Room mist.
 Aura Cacia Room Mist gets top marks from Environmental Working Group.